Town Meeting Information

 Annual Town Meeting

 Massachusetts law requires that a town meeting be held at least once a year; this is known as the Annual Town Meeting.
-In Medfield the Annual Town Meeting for the transaction of business takes place on the last Monday in April at 7:30 p.m. at the Amos Clark Kingsbury High School.
+In Medfield the Annual Town Meeting for the transaction of business takes place on the first Monday in May at 7:00 p.m. at the Amos Clark Kingsbury High School.
 After the first session, further meetings are held until all articles in the Warrant have been acted upon.
 The Warrant consists of articles submitted by Town Departments, Selectmen and citizen petition, listed randomly and acted on by a lottery system to ensure a fair representation of voters.

 Special Town Meeting